 First Military use of the Dakota

-On 27 October 1947 a DC 3 with 28 troops from the Sikh regiment led by Lt Col Rai were flown to Srinagar.
+On 27 October 1947, a DC 3 with 28 troops from the Sikh regiment led by Lt Col Rai was flown to Srinagar.
 At that time it was not known whether the airfield had fallen to the enemy, but a calculated risk was taken.
 The first troops took up positions and signaled that more troops were required.
 The 9 Dakotas now began a 24-hour airlift and slowly Indian troops were built up and the airfield was secured.

-The Dakotas rose to the task and gave yeoman’s service in this air bridge to the valley.. not a single DC 3 was lost and the machine proved itself as a hardy plane.
+The Dakotas rose to the task and gave yeoman’s service in this air bridge to the valley.
+Not a single DC 3 was lost and the machine proved itself a hardy plane.
 Later It was also used to ferry supplies to Leh, the highest airfield in the world at a height of 12000 ft.
 The first aviator who flew a Dakota and landed at Leh airfield was Air Commodore Mehar Singh.
 He landed at an improvised strip on 24 November 1948.
 The Dakota handled very well even at that height and is a testimony to its designer and manufacturer

 Further use of the Dakota

 The Dakota was put to good use during the Indo China war of 1962 and also during the Bangladesh war in 1971.
-The capability of the Dakota to take off from underprepared strips and hardy frame and engine was a bonus and troops and supplies were ferried without any attrition.
+The capability of the Dakota to take off from underprepared strips and hardy frame and engine was a bonus.
+Troops and supplies were ferried without any attrition.
 One of the Dakotas was gifted to the Mufti Bahini and became known as the ‘kilo squadron’.
 It was a modified Dakota and the start of the BAF(Bangladesh Air Force) can be traced to this Dakota.

 The Dakota fades away

 After 1971, the Dakota was replaced by the Avro HS-748.
-The Dakotas were them phased out and some of them were handed to the Border Security Force who used the plane up to end of the eighties.
-The Dakota thus had a love relationship with Indian aviation for close to 50 years and remains an unforgettable chapter in Indian aviation history
+The Dakotas were them phased out and some of them were handed to the Border Security Force who used the plane up to the end of the eighties.
+The Dakota thus had a love relationship with Indian aviation for close to 50 years and remains an unforgettable chapter in Indian aviation history.